Overscan: Overscan amounts

 There is no hard technical specification for overscan amounts for the low definition formats.
 Some say 5%, some say 10%, and the figure can be doubled for title safe, which needs more margin compared to action safe.
 The overscan amounts are specified for the high definition formats as specified above.

 Different video and broadcast television systems require differing amounts of overscan.
-Most figures serve as recommendations or typical summaries, as the nature of overscan is to overcome a variable limitation in older technologies such as cathode ray tubes.
+Most figures serve as recommendations or typical summaries, as the nature of overscan is to overcome a variable limitation in older technologies such as cathode-ray tubes.

 However the European Broadcasting Union has safe area recommendations regarding Television Production for 16:9 Widescreen.

 The official BBC suggestions actually say 3.5% / 5% per side (see p21, p19).
 The following is a summary:

 Microsoft's Xbox game developer guidelines recommend using 85 percent of the screen width and height, or a title safe area of 7.5% per side.

 Terminology

 Title safe or safe title is an area that is far enough in from the edges to neatly show text without distortion.
-If you place text beyond the safe area, it might not display on some older CRT TV sets (in worst case).
+Text placed beyond the safe area might not display on some older CRT TV sets (in worst case).

-Action-safe or safe action is the area in which you can expect the customer to see action.
+Action-safe or safe action is the area in which the customer is expected to see action.
 However, the transmitted image may extend to the edges of the MPEG frame 720x576.
 This presents a requirement unique to television, where an image with reasonable quality is expected to exist where some customers won't see it.
 This is the same concept as used in widescreen cropping.

 TV-safe is a generic term for the above two, and could mean either one.